bekk/funksjonell-frontend/day1/README.md

 //removeOddIndicesFor([0,1,2,3,4]) === [0,2,4]
 ```

 But for-loops involve alot of manual steps, which makes it error prone.
 Thankfully, javascript have a `filter` function on `Array.prototype`.
-For each iteration of map it invokes the function with three arguments: the current value, the current index, the entire collection.
+For each iteration of filter it invokes the function with three arguments: the current value, the current index, the entire collection.
 So we can write it like this instead:

 #### Look how clean it is using Array.filter
 ```javascript